LizardByte/Sunshine/docs/app_examples.md

 }

 @hint{Replace "HDMI-A-1 with the display name of the monitor you would like to use for Moonlight.
-You can list the monitors available to you with `kscreen-doctor -o` These will also give you the supported display properties for each monitor.
+You can list the monitors available to you with `kscreen-doctor -o`.
+These will also give you the supported display properties for each monitor.
 You can select them either by hard-coding them their corresponding number (e.g. `kscreen-doctor output.HDMI-A1.mode.0`) or using the above "do" command to fetch the resolution requested by your moonlight client (which has a chance of not being supported